Building your first Sitejet website

 You can find your color scheme in the "Theme" settings.
 Use the key combination [Ctrl] + [Alt] + [Y] or the following step sequence to open it:

 - Move your mouse over "Design" in the menu bar.

 - In the window opening on the right click on "Colours".

 Here you can set the primary color, secondary color, text color, background color and custom colors.
 The colors are automatically entered and updated in the CSS code for the basic configuration.
 All presets are accessing this default color palette.
 Usually the primary color is the prominent brand color, e.g. in the logo.
 In this example, we want to specify a dark olive green color as the primary color and a brownish gray as the secondary color.
 The text color is used for continuous text, so we use a color with as much contrast as possible in relation to the background color.

 Themes let you easily control site-wide, or global, options such as font size and color, layout settings, buttons and more.
 Ouor help article provides more information about theme settings.

 Navigation (add and remove menu items)

 The sample website will show some details about the bar, the drinks, a small gallery and contact information.
 We'll adjust the navigation a bit.
 Double-click the main menu of your website to edit it.
 You can also click to highlight it and then press [Enter].
 A settings window will open on the left side of the screen.
-Here you can edit the appearance of the menu as well as all menu items, animations and some other settings.
+Here you can edit all menu items, animations and some other settings.
 At first it is enough to adjust the menu items.

 - Here you can define all the default settings for the links